asanchez690/final-project-251/README.md

 Once downloaded, please make sure that files are placed in the correct folder on your computer.

 If operating on macOS, open the terminal, and run the file using gcc.

+Once running, add a whole integer when prompted for student ID.
+Then, add the student's name when prompted.
+Finally, add the student’s overall score.
+All of this information will be saved and can be brought back up by selecting option 3 in the main menu.